Q. Who is eligible to apply for Rise & Shine?

 Q. Will the 2022 program take place in person or online?

-A. Due to the ongoing COVID-19 pandemic, we have not yet determined whether the 2022 Rise & Shine program will be offered in person, online or as a hybrid program (partly in person and partly online).
+A. Due to the ongoing COVID-19 pandemic, we have not yet determined whether the 2022 Rise & Shine program will be offered in person, online or as a hybrid program (some classes offered in person and some classes offered online).
 We will consider the most current information and context in making a decision and will provide an update about the program location in the coming months.

 Although Rise & Shine was designed to be an in-person program, since the start of the pandemic in 2020, the program has operated online.
 If the program is online, Rise will provide laptops as needed.